IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * Instance in progress but not wait anything
 * Test replay in sub functions
 ## UI project
-* Remove Service Details Page
-* Resumable Functions List
-* Resumable Function Active Instances
 * RF Instance Details
-* Method Waits List
+* Method Waits
-* Pushed Calls List
+* Pushed Calls Waits
-	* Pushed Call Details
 * All Logs View
-* Add UI Project
-	* Servcies Registered
 		* Verify Scanned Methods
 		* Find methods not in code
 		* verify method signatures
 		* verify start waits exist in db for each RF
-	* Monitor active resumable functions
-		* It's props
-			* Status
-			* CurrentStateObject
-			* Created
-			* LastUpdated
 		* Waits tree
 			* Wait Name
 			* Status